potmo/nominate-parser/README.md

 #### How to check correctness
 >TODO: Write this

+#### What is registered stands
+Sometimes a note on the record states that a member has declared they voted wrong.
+I'm still recording the actual vote instead of the intended vote.

 ### Editing members
 This is useful to change the name of a member but it doesn't seem to be properly implemented.
 Open the browser and go to e.g. `http://localhost:3000/membereditor`